| terms.object {stats} | R Documentation |

 (as given by |

-The object has class c("terms", "formula")
+The object has class c("terms", "formula").

 These objects are different from those found in S. In particular

-attribute, instead the object is itself a
+there is no formula attribute, instead the object is itself a

 formula.
 Thus, the mode of a terms object is different as well.

-argument can be seen in the
+Examples of the specials argument can be seen in the

-and coxph
+aov and coxph functions, the

 latter from package survival.